 Not too long ago, I was asked to participate in a project and was asked to help go through a lot of old medical papers written about herbal adjuncts to sort the “this is okay” from the “this is nonsense,” which surprised me given the lack of letters behind my name.
 Many papers were tossed aside because they incorrectly cited historical documents or misstated the context of a term.
 I have an example of a paper we threw out that misstates the meaning of this term.

 No, it absolutely does not.
 If this were someone who didn’t have access to information that was behind paywalls 15 years ago, I would cut them some slack, but I can show you a paper published in 1948 by John Hopkins that explained the use of the term very well.
 The information was there if the author had bothered to look.
-The author is just making up context to fit his hypothesis, because he assumes no one will fact check him.
+The author is just making up a context to fit his hypothesis because he assumes no one will fact-check him.
 This happens all the time.

-Early modern physicians attributed the cause of this disease to the “Rising of the Mother “wherby it is somtimes drawn vpwards or sidewards aboue his natural seate, compressing the neighbour parts, & so consequently one another.
+Early modern physicians attributed the cause of this disease to the “Rising of the Mother “whereby it is sometimes drawn upwards or sidewards above his natural seate, compressing the neighbour parts, & so consequently one another.
 It may be said to be morbus in situ, in respect of the compression it selfe, causing suffocatiōn and difficultie of breathing.”1

-Mother or Matrix were terms for the womb, not a woman, and they literally thought the uterus rose up in the woman and compressed the diaphragm causing a woman to be unable to breath and palpitations of the heart, because the organs were being squeezed.
+Mother or Matrix were terms for the womb.
+That’s correct … they literally thought the uterus rose up in the woman and compressed the diaphragm causing a woman to be unable to breathe and experience palpitations of the heart because the organs were being squeezed.
 Physicians believed this for a very long time.
 It was later called “Fits of the Mother” or hysteria.
 If you read Shakespeare, in King Lear, you will see where he says,

 “0, how this mother swells up toward my heart!King Lear Act 2, Scene 4